gdamron/improvisations/README.md

 # improvisations

 Generative musical sketches, published about once a week.
+Or when I have time :)